lexik/LexikFormFilterBundle/Resources/doc/index.md

 You can also use FilterOperands::OPERAND_SELECTOR, this will display a combo box with available patterns in addition to the input text.

-D. Working with the bundle
+1. Working with the bundle
 ==========================

-1. Simple example
+i.
+Simple example
 -----------------

 Here an example of how to use the bundle.
 Let's use the following entity: